aniass/CSV_Report_Processing/README.md

 ## General info
-This Python script allows one to read a CSV file entered by the user, it changes the data contained in and returns the transformed data as a new CSV one.
+This Python script allows to read a CSV file entered by the user, changes the data contained in it and returns the transformed data as a new CSV one.

 ## Technologies
 Project is created with: